AaronRohrbacher/spotifyApp/README.md

 * As a party manager I'd like to not only be able to create a party, but also send out invites so I don't have to make it publicly accessible.
 * As a party manager I'd like to be able to be able to select whether or not I'd like my animals to be able to choose their playlists or just have their top 5 most played songs selected automatically.
 * As a party manager, I'd like to be assigned a unique admin user/pass where I can edit the party's properties.
+* As a party manager, I'd like to assign parameters to the songs that get added to the parties playlist such as danceability, bpm, and genre.

 ![alt text](https:// "firebase")